 One of the physicians on Tyler’s team is Dr. Daniel Pastula.
 He has worked on the front lines of epidemics around the world, including outbreaks of illnesses like West Nile and Zika and a rare polio-like illness called Acute Flaccid Myelits.

 Pastula has assisted local public health officials in Summit County in recent days as they have tried to fight the growing epidemic.
-He is now back home and minimizing social contact for 14 days as he follows current guidelines from the Colorado Department of Public Health and Environment (CDPHE).
+He is now back home and minimizing social contact as he follows current guidelines from the Colorado Department of Public Health and Environment (CDPHE).

 Pastula is a neurohospitalist at UCHealth University of Colorado Hospital and an associate professor of neurology, infectious diseases and epidemiology for the University of Colorado School of Medicine and the Colorado School of Public Health.